Blood, the Universal Proteus: Significance of Blood in Ancient Magic and Religion according to Theosophy

-All their life-elements are transmitted through each other, while the essence of the blood, coagulated by the primal electrical principle of life transmits volition to every part of the body.
+All their life-elements are transmitted through each other, while the essence of the blood, causes the universal electrical fluid, or principle of life to transmit its volition to every part of the body.

 The nature of man is one, in which this psychical element in its descent had evolved what the Platonists call, the vital congruities, with the prepared matter; which was then shaped gradually into the form of an animal (Plato’s Phaedo).
 So, the Platonists taught of there being a three-fold “vital congruity” to the human constitution.

 These three degrees of bodily existence are the:

 - Aerial, or Vital;

 The aetherial is the Augoeides of the chaste — the vehicle of divine virtue.
 Having brought its irrational part (the lower or terrestrial man) under subjection to the rational nature, one becomes wedded to that principle, whereby they partake in the potency of the inner god.
 The ancients taught, that to return to the aetherial state, the aerial element, finding itself in an incomplete process of purification — following the dissolution of the terrestrial body — must undergo a cyclical transmigration.
 This concept was taught in the mystical Greek philosophy of the Mysteries.
 It was a common myth, that the soul has descended into matter from its original state, and underwent a cyclical journey to return to the One Unity.

 - The offering of blood in Initiation and Rites (exchanging life; absorbing life; blood-giving; or life-giving to the gods), and;

 - Differences between the 1) symbolic colour of sun-yellow, as the symbol of pure blood and the stream of life in the sunlight; and 2) Red blood, symbolizing the colour of ‘black adepts’ (see Helena P. Blavatsky, Miscellaneous Notes, Collected Writings, Vol. IX., pg.
 64.).